hello-robot/stretch_web_interface/README.md

 ## Credentials for Robots and Operators

-Credentials for robots and operators are stored in [MongoDB](https://en.wikipedia.org/wiki/MongoDB).
+Credentials for robots and operators are stored on the server using [MongoDB](https://en.wikipedia.org/wiki/MongoDB).

 ### Viewing Credentials

-You can view and edit the credentials using `mongodb-compass`, which is installed by default.
+On the server, you can view and edit the credentials using `mongodb-compass`, which is installed by default.
 First, use the following command in a terminal to start the application.

 ```